-GeoSmart's SuDS Infiltration Potential (SD50) map indicates the Site has a Low potential for infiltration, primarily due to the low permeability of the underlying geology (London Clay).
+GeoSmart's SuDS Infiltration Potential (SD50) map indicates the Site has a Low potential for infiltration, primarily due to the low permeability of the underlying geology (Langley Silt overlying London Clay).
 Infiltration to ground is therefore unlikely to be feasible.